Select Page

 • Focus on Gifted and Talented Students, namely, identifying and catering for TAGS within the classroom learning environment.

-• Promoting Healthy School community service events such as Healthy Breakfast, Bike Week, Walk to School Week, Fruit and Veg week- (plus charity running events such as City to Surf etc.)
+• Promoting Healthy School community service events such as Healthy Breakfast, Bike Week, Walk to School Week, Fruit and Veg Week- (plus charity running events such as City to Surf, etc.)

 Several established and new pastoral care programs operate within the school and are managed by trained staff; consisting of classroom teachers and education assistants, and whole school initiatives developed by classroom teachers.

-Within the classroom, the BeYou Program- SEL Program all serve to assist the student in acquiring core competencies, recognising and managing emotions, setting and achieving positive goals, appreciating others’ perspectives, establishing and maintaining positive relationships, making responsible decisions, and handle interpersonal situations constructively.
+Within the classroom, the BeYou Program- SEL Program all serve to assist the student in acquiring core competencies, recognising and managing emotions, setting and achieving positive goals, appreciating others’ perspectives, establishing and maintaining positive relationships, making responsible decisions, and handling interpersonal situations constructively.